rayzon1/oop_game-v2/README.md

-# oop_game-v2
+# Phrase Hunter Game Show App
-This is the OOP Unit 4 game show project
+This is a small project practicing making a game with JavaScript.

-CSS added to game:
+Extra CSS added to game:
  - Added font for gameOver splashscreen.
  - Animated start screen title.
  - Changed heart icons to new style.
 (Zelda heart containers)